-- The "mother (earth) goddess" figures in many Real Life religions and mythologies, many of which are Older Than Dirt, are the Trope Maker.
+The "mother (earth) goddess" figures in many Real Life religions and mythologies, many of which are Older Than Dirt, are the Trope Maker.
 Notable examples include:

-- The Poetic Edda has Geršr, a giantess courted by Frey with the aid of Skirnir.
-The story is part of a fertility ritual in which Geršr represents Earth, Frey fertility, and Skirnir sunlight.
+- The Poetic Edda has Gerðr, a giantess courted by Frey with the aid of Skirnir.
+The story is part of a fertility ritual in which Gerðr represents Earth, Frey fertility, and Skirnir sunlight.